Paths and cylinders

 That the cube category is a test category is asserted without proof in (Grothendieck).
 A proof is spelled out in (Cisinski)

-That it is not a strict test category was known in
+That it is not a strict test category is implicitly already in

-and led to the preferences of simplicial sets over cubical sets.
+and led to the preference for simplicial sets over cubical sets.

-That the category of cubes equipped with connection on a cubical set form a strict test category is shown in
+That the category of cubes equipped with connection on a cubical set forms a strict test category is shown in

 - Georges Maltsiniotis, La catégorie cubique avec connexions est une catégorie test stricte .
 (French.
 English summary) Homology, Homotopy Appl.
 11 (2009), no. 2, 309–326. (web)